 Let us now set

-the vector spaces of $k$-packed matrices respectively graded by the size and by the number of nonzero entries of matrices.
-By Theorem~\ref{thm:MT_AHC}, and since each homogeneous component of these vector spaces has finite dimension (see Section~\ref{subsec:Enum_MT}), $\MTN{k}$ and~$\MTL{k}$ are combinatorial Hopf algebras.
+{Hopf algebra!$\MTN{k}$} {Hopf algebra!$\MTL{k}$} the vector spaces of $k$-packed matrices respectively graded by the size and by the number of nonzero entries of matrices.
+By Theorem~\ref{thm:MT_AHC}, and since each homogeneous component of these vector spaces is finite-dimensional (see Section~\ref{subsec:Enum_MT}), $\MTN{k}$ and~$\MTL{k}$ are Hopf algebras.
 Besides,